mrayhan1599/entraverse/supabase/functions/manual-daily-average/README.md

 # manual-daily-average

-Edge Function to compute 30-day average daily sales from the latest manual warehouse movement upload and push the value into matching product variants (and inventory) in Supabase.
+Edge Function to compute half-month average daily sales from the latest manual warehouse movement uploads and push the period-specific values into matching product variants (and inventory) in Supabase.

 ## How it works
-1. Fetches the newest row in `warehouse_movements` where `source = 'manual'`.
+1. Fetches the newest rows in `warehouse_movements` where `source = 'manual'` for each period signature:
+   - Periode A: `manual-period-1`
+   - Periode B: `manual-period-2`
-2. Normalizes SKUs (removing spaces, lowercasing) and sums `qty_out`/`qtyOut`/`qty`/`quantity` per SKU.
+2. Normalizes SKUs (removing spaces, lowercasing) and sums `qty_out`/`qtyOut`/`qty`/`quantity` per SKU for each period.
-3. Divides the totals by 30 to get an average daily sales figure per SKU (rounded to 2 decimals in the payload).
+3. Divides Periode A totals by the number of days elapsed in the current month up to the 15th (or 15 days when today is past the 15th).
+4. Divides Periode B totals by the days in the active second-half window:
+   - If today is between the 1st–15th, use the previous month's 16–end-of-month day count.
+   - If today is the 16th or later, use the current month's days elapsed since the 16th.
-4. Updates `products.variant_pricing[].dailyAverageSales` and `products.inventory.dailyAverageSales` when they differ from the computed value.
+5. Updates `products.variant_pricing[].dailyAverageSalesPeriodA` / `dailyAverageSalesPeriodB` and `products.inventory.dailyAverageSalesPeriodA` / `dailyAverageSalesPeriodB` when they differ from the computed values.

 ## Deployment
 1. Make sure the table and columns above exist.